ozmos/100-days-of-code/r1-log.md

 ### R1D18
 Today going through another `react-redux` tutorial on youtube.
 Taking a little while as I'm coding along and taking notes.
 It is useful as he shows how to set up the file structure and what modules to import.

+### R1D19
+Worked through a bit more of the `react-redux` tutorial this morning.
+In the evening too tired after nearly 13 hours of hard labor so started another codewars algo.